-A woman's lifelong battle against generations of feral cats.
+A woman's battle against generations of feral cats.
 Written in my native dialect.
+Fiction.

-I remember one day Daddy told me to go down to John D. Taylor's store and carry back Grandma a couple of twists of Shoe Peg.
-Now, the fact is, I was uneducated concerning the twists and turns of an old woman's habits.
-I didn't know me a thing about Shoe Peg.
+One Saturday Daddy told me to go to Taylor's store and buy Grandma a couple of twists of Shoe Peg.
+The fact is, I was uneducated concerning the twists and turns of an old woman's habits.
+I didn't know a thing about Shoe Peg.

-I went on down to Taylor's store, and directly Ol' John D. Taylor handed me what looked like a couple of dried up, giant pretzels, all stretched out and kind of twisted off their axis just a little bit.
+I went down to Taylor's store, and Mister Taylor handed me what looked like a couple of dried up pretzels, all stretched out and kind of twisted off their axis a little bit.
 I worried over that stuff all the way home.
-It smelled like a mixed up jumble of old spider webs and licorice sticks.
+It smelled like a mixed up jumble of cobwebs and licorice sticks.
 After a while, I reckoned it was some kind of medicine.
-I was a skipping, and a jumping, and a singing me a song when I hove in sight of the house.
-There on the front porch sat Grandma, in that old, cane-backed rocking chair we were in the possession of.
-A sweet, little, old, white bonnet was a sitting on her head, and she was a singing, The Old Rugged Cross.
+When I hove in sight of the house, there on the porch sat Grandma in that cane-backed rocking chair of Mama's.
+She was singing about an old rugged cross.

 "I shore did, Grandma."

 "Be quick, boy.
-I reckon you want this stick of horehound candy I have here in my hand, don't you?"
+I reckon you want this horehound candy I have in my hand, don't you?"

-I put me a little extra perk in my steps right about then, and directly I was a handing that Shoe Peg to Grandma."
+I put a little extra perk in my step right about then, and directly I was handing that Shoe Peg to Grandma."

 "Come a little closer, boy," she said.

-I come up right agin her, and she squeezed my hand and hugged me for a minute or two as she slipped several pieces of horehound candy into my hand.
-I watched then, as Grandma put one of them twists of Shoe Peg into her mouth and started in a worrying it this a way and that, till a right good sized chunk of it came off into her mouth.
+I came up against her, and she squeezed my hand and hugged me for a minute or two as she slipped several pieces of candy into my hand.
+I watched as Grandma put one of those twists of Shoe Peg into her mouth and started worrying it this a way and that, till a chunk of it came off into her mouth.
 Then she said, "Wanna chaw, boy?"

-Down under the wooden planked floor of that porch Mama's one-eared, calico cat was in the midst of serving tea to two gentlemen callers.
+Down under the floor of that porch, Mama's calico cat was in the midst of serving tea to two gentlemen callers.
 Grandma frowned on such as that something awful.
-Directly, them two gentlemen set in to a fighting and a clawing and a sending an unholy rhapsody of emotional yowls a wafting up through the cracks in the porch floor.
-As they did so, Grandma's mouth worked that Shoe Peg faster and faster, and a sudden gleam came in her pretty, blue eyes.
+Directly, those two gentlemen began to fight and claw, sending an unholy rhapsody of yowls wafting up through the cracks in the floor.
+As they did so, Grandma's jaws worked that Shoe Peg faster and faster, and a gleam came into her pretty, blue eyes.

 "Aint nary one of them cats yourn is they, son?"